Hulidex/nvim-config/README.md

 ### FAQ

-* What should I do if I already have a pre-existing neovim configuration?
-  * You should back it up and then delete all associated files.
-  * This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
-* Can I keep my existing configuration in parallel to kickstart?
-  * Yes!
-You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
-    to maintain multiple configurations.
-For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
-    ```
-    alias nvim-kickstart='NVIM_APPNAME="nvim-kickstart" nvim'
-    ```
-    When you run Neovim using `nvim-kickstart` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
-You can apply this approach to any Neovim distribution that you would like to try out.
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
 * Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?